HOW

 HOW TO GET FREE is…

-BUT WHY NOw?
+WHY NOw?

 We have an incredible ability to forget, to see what we want to see, to look past the suffering thrown upon others and not ourselves.
 Until we see our own demise, it doesn't really resonate that we too are running out of time to stop what's coming.